Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 Sure you do.

-That is one of the main goals of most people you see in the gym sweating next to you.
+That is one of the main goals of most people sweating next to you in the gym.
 If you want to show off the physique you have built in the gym, you need to shed the layer of fat that probably covers it.

-If the answer to the opening question is yes, then read on.
-We have everything you need to know in an easy-to-read step-by-step guide.
+If the answer to the opening question is yes, then read on for everything you need to know in an easy-to-read step-by-step guide.

 What is “Cutting”?